ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 A widespread beginner error is related to off-by-one errors (`<=` vs `<`), and forgetting the increment (which can cause an infinite loop).

-You can see a real for loop inside sys/net/iflib.c, in the function netmap_fl_refill(), which begins at line 859.
+You can see a real for loop inside `sys/net/iflib.c`, in the function `netmap_fl_refill()`, which begins at line 859.
 The fragment we care about is the inner batching loop at lines 922–949:

 	for (i = 0; n > 0 && i < IFLIB_MAX_RX_REFRESH; n--, i++) {
 	    struct netmap_slot *slot = &ring->slot[nm_i];